-HSC-108 Introduction to Health Professions (2 s.h.)

-This course provides a brief historical view of health care in addition to an overview of today's health care delivery system and related health care issues.
+HSC-158 Introduction to Health Professions (1 s.h.)
+This course provides a brief historical view of health care in addition to an overview of today's health care delivery systems and related health care issues.
 Ethical/legal issues and desirable professional skills and behaviors associated with health care workers are also addressed in this course.
-Direct observation and research of specific health careers in health care agencies is also a requirement.
-Specific immunizations and health history information may be required for the observational experience and should be discussed with your counselor prior to the course.
+Research of specific health careers in health care agencies is also a requirement.
 This course has been designated as a pass/no pass course.
-(30-0) Equivalent to HEAL-100, 89-159.
+(15-0)